Students Discover Potential Application for Thermochromic Crystals in Food Packaging

 To be able to accurately gauge the temperature of an object by sight, rather than touch, is a useful method of heat detection and it can also be an excellent safety precaution.

-Such a phenomenon does exist in the form of thermochromic crystals which transition in colour when subjected to heat.
-The practical application of such substances is diverse, ranging from colour changing baby bottles and novelty mugs to medical devices.
+Such a phenomenon does exist in the form of thermochromic crystals which transition in color when subjected to heat.
+The practical application of such substances is diverse, ranging from color-changing baby bottles and novelty mugs to medical devices.